Vijay-Vaddi/DSA-practice/README.md

 # DSA-practice
 Data structures and Algorithms learning and practice through example problems.
+And using Python.